alacritythief/MyMealPlan/README.md

 ### Installing/Running the frontend locally

 * Make sure you have NodeJS installed, we suggest using [NVM](https://github.com/nvm-sh/nvm)
-* Clone this repo via git: `git clone https://gitlab.com/mathhomework/maps/map.git`
+* Clone this repo via git: `git clone https://github.com/alacritythief/MyMealPlan.git`
-* Enter the repo's folder and `npm install` to install dependencies
+* Enter the repo's client folder `cd MyMealPlan/client` and `npm install` to install dependencies
 * `npm start` to run the app in dev mode.
 * Open [http://localhost:3000](http://localhost:3000) to view it in the browser.